elnormous/HTTPRequest/README.md

 # HTTPRequest

 HTTPRequest is a single-header library for making HTTP requests.
 You can just include it in your project and use it.
-HTTPRequest was tested on macOS, Windows and Linux, but it should work on most of the Linux-based platforms.
+HTTPRequest was tested on macOS, Windows and GNU/Linux, but it should work on most of the Linux-based platforms.
 Supports IPv4 and IPv6.

 ## Usage
 Example of GET request